andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Enter a seed to generate a maze (each seed genernate a uqiue maze)
+Enter a seed to generate a uqiue maze (each seed genernate a uqiue maze)

 ![](https://media.giphy.com/media/CZLPK3Ueb3i9aXtGLJ/giphy.gif)